 the demand for the job.

 Starting salaries may be based on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £4.81 an hour (1 April 2022).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £6.40 an hour (1 April 2024).
 Apprentices may earn between £7,400 to £13,000 a year.

 A qualified vehicle body repairer may earn around £20,000 a year.
 You can increase this by overtime and bonuses.
 More experienced motor professionals can earn up to around £40,000 a year.